 |---|---|---|---|

-Standard postmortem templates ask questions that assume a deterministic system: what changed in the deployment?
+Standard postmortem templates ask deterministic questions.
+What changed in the deployment?
 What was the root cause line of code?
-How did we break the change?
-Agent postmortems need different questions because the failure usually isn't in the deployment — it's in the combination of model behavior, prompt design, tool interfaces, and the specific data that appeared in the session.
+How did the change ship?
+Agent postmortems need different questions because the failure is rarely in the deployment.
+It is in the combination of model behavior, prompt design, tool interfaces, and the specific data that appeared in the session.

 A useful agent postmortem answers six things:

 1. Session context — What was the session trying to do?
-Provide the session ID, time range, total LLM calls, total tokens consumed, and a plain-language description of the intended behavior.
-This grounds every other finding.
+Provide session ID, time range, total LLM calls, total tokens consumed, plain-language description of intended behavior.
+Every other finding grounds in this.

-2. Failure classification — Which of the four failure modes applies?
-This is not a bureaucratic label — it determines which prevention layers were missing and what needs to change.
+2. Failure classification — Which of the four modes applies?
+Not a bureaucratic label.
+It determines which prevention layer was missing and what has to change.

 3. Fault origin and cascade path — Which step was the fault origin?
 What was in the context window at that step?
-Trace the cascade path from fault origin to final wrong output.
-Be specific about step numbers.
+Trace the cascade from origin to final wrong output.
+Specific step numbers, no hand-waving.

 4. Impact assessment — What external actions did the agent take after the fault origin?
-Which were reversible and which were not?
-What was the user-facing impact?
-What was the cost impact?
+Reversible or not?
+User-facing impact?
+Cost impact?

-5. Root cause — Was this a model limitation (the base model hallucinated reliably on this input type)?
-A prompt design flaw (the system prompt didn't constrain entity references)?
-A tool interface issue (the tool returned ambiguous data)?
-A data contamination problem (a retrieved document contained misleading content)?
+5. Root cause — Model limitation (the base model hallucinates reliably on this input type)?
+Prompt design flaw (the system prompt did not constrain entity references)?
+Tool interface issue (the tool returned ambiguous data)?
+Data contamination (a retrieved document carried misleading content)?
 One root cause, clearly named.

-6. Detection gap — Why didn't you catch this before it reached the user?
-Was there no eval test for this failure pattern?
-Was the monitoring insufficient?
-Was the blast radius larger than expected because there were no guard rails?
-The detection gap is the most important finding — it drives the actual prevention work.
+6. Detection gap — Why did this reach the user?
+No eval test for the failure pattern?
+Insufficient monitoring?
+Blast radius larger than expected because no guard rails?
+The detection gap is the most important finding.
+It drives the prevention work.
+Everything else is description.

 Agent Postmortem Checklist